erikryverling/spock-demo/README.md

  ```Groovy
  2 * generatorMock.generate()
  ```
  You are also able to create argument constrains (matchers) for the mocks.
-Let's say that for all values that's a `Type` you want to return the contant `ID` you want write this as
+Let's say that for all values that's a `Type` you want to return the constant `ID`, you can express this as:
  ```Groovy
  generatorMock.generate(_ as Type) >> ID
  ```
- or if you just want it to be a non null value you want write it as
+ or if you just want it to be a non null value you can express it as:
  ```Groovy
  generatorMock.generate(!null) >> ID
  ```